RyanTrian/RyanTrian/README.md

 Junior Full-Stack Developer
 ---------------------------

-Recently graduated from the University of Minnesota coding BootCamp, specializing in MERN stack, looking for new opportunities.
+I'm a recent graduate of the University of Minnesota Coding Bootcamp, where I specialized in the MERN stack and discovered my passion for building innovative web applications.
+Now, I'm on the hunt for new opportunities to showcase my skills and collaborate with like-minded individuals.
+Whether it's tackling complex coding challenges or bringing fresh ideas to the table, I'm excited to see where this journey takes me.
+Let's connect and build something amazing together!

 * 🌍  I'm based in Denver
 * 🖥️  See my portfolio at [portfolio](http://https://ryantrian.github.io/React-Portfolio)